francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 |  Middle Row  |     1/3     |     0.425     |
 |  Middle Row  |     2/3     |     0.545     |

-The winning strategy is removing all the items from the shortest row, with a very high winning ratio of 0.849 (84.9% of games won).
+The winning strategy is removing all the sticks from the shortest row, with a winning ratio of 0.849 (84.9% of games won).
+It represents the best human-like strategy.

 After the evaluation phase, this strategy was confirmed as the best one with an overall winning ratio of 0.9.